rwebaz/Go-Lessons-Project/docs/pages/Go-Start.md

 | tool | run specified go tool |
 | version | print Go version |
 | vet | run go tool vet on packages |

+**Note**.
+The columns in the above table are set to be *centered* via Kramdown.

+Therefore, both the title row and the data rows should all display as *centered* within their respective columns.

 {% include sources-and-uses.md %}